Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.28 State in React - Declarative vs. Imperative Programming/README.md

 To enable re-rendering and state management, React provides **Hooks**, a powerful and relatively new concept.
 Hooks are functions that allow us to hook into the state of our application to read or modify it.

 In the next lesson, we will introduce the most commonly used React Hook, `useState`, which enables effective state management and UI updates.

+## Key Takeaways

+- The user interface in React is a function of the application's state, reflecting changes dynamically.
+- Declarative programming in React involves declaring UI appearance based on state variables, enhancing clarity and maintainability.
+- Imperative programming manipulates DOM elements directly, setting properties manually, which React abstracts away.
+- React Hooks, such as useState, enable managing and updating state effectively, requiring re-rendering to reflect UI changes.